Skip to main content

 In 2025, the last major anchor—Bloomingdale’s—announced its closure.
 With its two department store anchors gone, San Francisco Centre was left largely hollow, a shadow of its former self.

-Despite its steep decline, San Francisco Centre remains open.
+Culminating its steep decline, San Francisco Centre closed in January 2026.
 Discussions around redevelopment and reimagining the space are ongoing, though nothing has been finalized.
 For now, the historic dome, spiral escalators, and remnants of its grand design still attract architecture enthusiasts and curious visitors.

 Whether the mall finds a second life or fades further into urban decay, its story remains a vital chapter in San Francisco’s retail history—from The Emporium’s golden age to Westfield’s ambitious reinvention, and now to a moment of uncertain transformation.